 Michigan's Drinking Water Revolving Fund (DWRF) program is designed to assist water suppliers in satisfying the requirements of the Safe Drinking Water Act by offering low-interest loans of 2% (for 20 and 30-year loans) for fiscal year (FY) 2020 to eligible water suppliers.
 The Michigan DWRF program (Part 54 of PA 451, 1994) was established in June 1997.
 As of October 1, 2017, the DWRF program has provided low-interest loans for 288 projects, totaling $949 million.
 It is anticipated that new funding will be made available to subsidize disadvantaged communities in FY 2019.

 Green projects are encouraged.
 If you have projects with components that address green infrastructure, water or energy efficiency improvements, or other environmentally innovative activities, project plans will need to be submitted by May 1, 2019.
 Please refer to the Green Project Reserve Guidance below for further information.

-If you are interested in applying for a DWRF loan, a final project plan must be submitted or postmarked on or before May 1 to be considered for funding in the next fiscal year.
-The discount rate that should be used in project planning beginning FY 2015 should be 4 5/8 percent or .04625.
+If you are interested in applying for a DWRF loan, a final project plan must be submitted or postmarked on or before May 1 to be considered for funding in FY 2020.
+The real discount rate (which does not include an inflation premium) is 0.2% or .002 for a 20-year period.
+This rate should be used in project planning for cost-effectiveness analysis only.